 Notes:

-- Several mobile network operators in Thailand, including AIS, DTAC, and TrueMove H, offer prepaid SIM cards for tourists.
+• Several mobile network operators in Thailand, including AIS, dtac, and TRUE, offer prepaid SIM cards for tourists.

 II.
 How Many Mobile Operators in Thailand?

-There are currently four major mobile operators in Thailand: AIS, DTAC, TrueMove, and TOT.
+There are currently 3 major mobile operators in Thailand: AIS, dtac, TRUE.
 These operators offer various mobile services, including voice calls, text messaging, data, and internet access.

 1. Main Mobile Operators in Thailand